hktang/theDrivingBook/zh-CN/chapter_1_buying_and_owning_a_car.md

 ### 汽车
 汽车大致分两种：

- ● **白牌车**：These cars, recognizable by their white-colored license plate, are what typical cars look like in most countries.
+ ● **白牌车**：顾名思义，These cars, recognizable by their white-colored license plate, are what typical cars look like in most countries.
 White-plates are generally more spacious, safer, and have more power that Yellow-plates.
 They are more expensive to buy and upkeep.
 A car does not have to be particularly large to be a white plate, but it is always wider than a yellow-plate.

  ● **黄牌车**：These are narrow, around-town cars.
 There is not a lot of leg room or trunk (boot) space.
 They barely make top speeds on an expressway and are not as safe.
 They are, however, a lot cheaper to own and run.